a flexible ten week programme

 The programme fosters character development and teaches the principles of Common Good thinking in practice.
 Consisting of three strands - lessons, assemblies and community engagement, the resource cultivates a respect for others, the importance of good relationships, while demonstrating good stewardship and valuing community.

 Who is it for?

-- Flexible material works well in SMSC, PSHE, Tutor Time, RE settings, and also in youth group contexts, and complements confirmation programmes
+- Flexible for SMSC, PSHE, Tutor Time, RE settings, and also in youth group contexts, and confirmation programmes

 What does the programme consist of?

-- A complete set of flexible off the shelf materials: ten assemblies, ten lesson plans, student worksheets, teaching aids, powerpoint presentations and a community engagement guide
+- A complete set of flexible off the shelf materials provided digitally: ten lesson plans, ten short assemblies (Acts of Collective Worship in non religious language), worksheets, teaching aids, powerpoint presentations and a community engagement guide